 - 1. Select the image you wish to edit in Photos. - 2.
 Click on the Edit button. - 3.
-On the top right side of the editing window, to the right of the Info button, you'll see the Extensions icon, designated by a circle with three dots inside it.
-Click on that button, and choose ON1 Effects 2019 from the pop-up.
+On the right side of the window, at the bottom of the editing controls, you'll see an Extensions pop-up.
+Click that button, and choose ON1 Effects 2020. - The photo will open in Effects; make any adjustments you wish, and click the Done button in Effects to save the edited photo and return to Photos.